-The Stanislaus Group of the central Sierra Nevada consists of voluminous, widespread high-K volcanic rocks interpreted to record the birth of the Sierra Nevada microplate through transtensional faulting at about 11-9 Ma (Busby and Putirka 2009).
-The Stanislaus Group consists of high-K lava flows and pyroclastic flows that were likely erupted from the Little Walker Center, 8 km east of the present-day Sierran crest, and flowed mainly westwards down a palaeochannel/palaeocanyon system cut into Mesozoic granitic and metamorphic basement, towards the Central Valley (Figure 1; Ransome 1898; Lindgren 1911; Slemmons 1953; Curtis 1954; Garside et al. 2005; King et al. 2007; Busby et al. 2008a; Busby and Putirka 2009; Gorny et al. 2009).
-Despite the fact that these high-K volcanic rocks have been studied for 120 years, their stratigraphy remains poorly understood, partly due to the difficulty of access in roadless wilderness areas.
-For example, Slemmons (1966) named the Bald Peak-Red Peak area of the Sierra Nevada high country as the type section for the Stanislaus Group, but due to its 'relative inaccessibility', Noble et al. (1974) proposed a reference section in the Sweetwater Mountains along Highway 395 (Figure 1).
-The stratigraphy of these rocks is also poorly understood because they were deposited in a palaeoriver canyon system where erosion took place between eruptions.
-It is also likely that different lava flows or pyroclastic flows followed different parts of the palaeocanyon system.
+The Stanislaus Group of the central Sierra Nevada consists of voluminous, widespread high-K volcanic rocks interpreted to record the birth of the Sierra Nevada microplate through transtensional faulting at about 11-9 Ma (Busby and Putirka, 2009).
+The Stanislaus group consists of high-K lava flows and pyroclastic flows that were likely erupted from the Little Walker center, 8 km east of the present-day Sierran crest, and flowed mainly westward down a paleochannel/paleocanyon system cut into Mesozoic granitic and metamorphic basement, toward the Central Valley (Figure 1; Ransome, 1898; Lindgren, 1911; Slemmons, 1953; Curtis, 1954; Garside et al., 2005; King et al., 2007; Busby et al., 2008a; Gorny et al., 2009; Busby and Putirka, 2009).
+Despite the fact that these high-K volcanic rocks have been studied for 120 years, their stratigraphy remains poorly understood, partly due to difficulty of access in roadless wilderness areas.
+For example, Slemmons (1966) named the Bald Peak-Red Peak area of the Sierra Nevada high country as the type section for the Stanislaus Group, but due to its "relative inaccessibility", Noble et al. (1974) proposed a reference section in the Sweetwater Mountains along Highway 395 (Figure 1).
+The stratigraphy of these rocks is also poorly understood because they were deposited in a paleo-river canyon system, where erosion took place between eruptions.
+It is also likely that different lava flows or pyroclastic flows followed different parts of the paleocanyon system.